In recent years, the Institute has developed four sustainable research areas in which a large number of research activities are carried out:

-1. Contemporary philosophy in the Near and Middle East;
+1. Philosophy in the Modern Middle East;

 2. The Middle Eastern “saddle period”: Concepts of modernity and their formation in Arabic, Turkish and Persian;